aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 The code sample below shows how to efficiently visit all direct and indirect children of a composite node.

-{{< gist "aspose-words" "38845012a35610163a07b547a36d6563" "cpp-Programming-Documents-Node-ExNode-RecurseAllNodes.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Node-ExNode-RecurseAllNodes.cpp" >}}

 #### Typed Access to Children and Parent

 So far, we have discussed the properties that return one of the base types Node or CompositeNode.
-You will have noticed that you might have to cast the values to the concrete class of the node, such as Run or Paragraph.Many casting or explicit conversions between types using the **as** operator is often considered a bad smell in an object oriented code.
+You will have noticed that you might have to cast the values to the concrete class of the node, such as Run or Paragraph.Many casting or explicit conversions between types using the **as** operator is often considered a bad smell in an object-oriented code.
 However, casting is not always bad; sometimes a bit of casting is necessary.
 We found you cannot completely get away without casting when working with an object model that is a Composite, like the Aspose.Words DOM.To reduce the need for casting, most of the Aspose.Words classes provide properties and collections that allow strictly typed access.
 There are three basic patterns for typed access:

 - A parent node exposes typed **FirstXXX** and **LastXXX** properties.
 For example, **Document** has Document.FirstSection and Document.LastSection properties.
 Similarly, Table has Table.FirstRow and Table.LastRow properties and so on.
 - A parent node exposes a typed collection of child nodes, for example Document.Sections, Body.Paragraphs and so on.